• Skip to main content

 • Contact

-Using the latest HM Land Registry sold house prices and current asking prices from estate agents and the UK's best property websites, we've identified Manchester's 20 most affordable locations where buyers can find exceptional value.
-Nine areas offer average property prices under £230,000, with the cheapest starting from just £196,818.
+Using the latest HM Land Registry sold prices and current asking prices from estate agents and the UK's best property websites, we've identified Manchester's 10 most affordable postcodes where buyers can find genuine value.
+Seven areas offer average asking prices under £235,000, with the cheapest starting from £203,630 in Clayton.

-Our research reveals affordability ratios from 4.84x to 6.79x in Manchester's cheapest areas, which is below the UK's average of 7.1x where homes cost over seven times annual earnings.
-This means properties in areas like M18 cost just 4.84x the local average household income of £40,703, making homeownership more achievable than in most of the UK.
+Our analysis reveals affordability ratios from 4.89x to 7.22x in Manchester's cheapest areas, comfortably below the UK average of 7.1x.
+Properties in M50 (Salford Quays) cost just 4.98 times the local average household income of £44,300, making homeownership more achievable than most of England.

 Exploring other UK regions?
 Check our guides on the cheapest places to live in Birmingham, lowest house prices in London, most affordable areas in Wales, and the cheapest regions across England.